Cathbad - the Druid and Sorcerer of Irish Mythology

 His meaning was clear and he lay with Nessa begetting the son Conchobar, later known as Conor, who would become the King of all Ulster.

-If there was a good King there was seen to be good corn and mast and therefore prosperity for the people.
-Thus the druid represents the child of wisdom, born of the male sun representing the cult of the King with mother earth symbolized by the female Goddess.
-Despite possessing great knowledge, a druid also held great power.
-Not only did druids serve a high king, but they also curtailed the power of that ruler.
+If there was a good King there was seen to be good corn and meat and therefore prosperity for the people.
+Thus the Druid represents the child of wisdom, born of the male sun representing the cult of the King with mother earth symbolized by the female Goddess.
+Despite possessing great knowledge, a Druid also held great power.
+Not only did Druids serve a high king, but they also curtailed the power of that ruler.

 This was especially true in the tales of Cathbad and King Conor MacNessa with some tellings having it that Cathbad cursed his very own son, thus ending the line of Conor MacNessa, the great King of Ulster.